OpenCyphal/pycyphal/docs/pages/demo.rst

 make sure to export the ``YAKUT_PATH`` environment variable pointing to the correct location.

 The commands shown later need to operate on the same network as the demo.
-In the above example we configured the demo to use UAVCAN/UDP via 127.9.0.42.
+Earlier we configured the demo to use UAVCAN/UDP via 127.9.0.42.
-We can specify any other address with prefix 127.9 for Yakut; for instance:
+So, for Yakut, we can export this configuration to let it run on the same network anonymously:

 ..  code-block:: sh

-    export UAVCAN__UDP__IP__STRING=127.9.0.0

-Again, if you are using PowerShell on Windows, replace ``export`` with ``$env:``.
-Further snippets will not include this remark.
+    export UAVCAN__UDP__IP__STRING=127.9.0.0  # We don't export the node-ID, so it will remain anonymous.

 Interacting with the application